Home Assistant

 5

-home-assistant/core#101116: Private BLE wont find iphone (Has neat examples of using Jinja in YAML)
+home-assistant/core#101116: Private BLE wont find iphone: Has examples with neat and tidy Jinja syntax in YAML.

 6